How to sharpen

 Having a lot of crumbs | Not cutting a tomato smoothly | Crying when cutting an onion

-■Preparing a whetstone
+Preparing a whetstone

 1. Sharpen several parts

-For example, if the blade length is about 15cm, it is good to sharpen three parts: tip, middle, and heel.
+If the blade length is about 15cm, it is good to sharpen three parts: tip, middle, and heel.

 2. Angles

 Keep the angle constant throughout sharpening.
+About 45 degrees to the whetstone.

-The side view of sharpening angle
+Side view of sharpening angle

 3. Sharpening one side

 Hold the knife firmly, place your fingers on the part you’ll sharpen.
 Push and pull your knife gently and slowly with the cutting edge facing you.
-The muddy liquid that comes out while whetting helps to sharpen the blade, so do not wash it away.
+The muddy liquid that comes out helps to sharpen the blade, so do not wash it away.

 4. Check a burr